embermap/ember-data-storefront/tests/dummy/app/pods/docs/guides/avoiding-rendering-errors/template.md

 # Avoiding rendering errors

+These patterns minimize the states in which your templates can exist, helping you to avoid FOUC and other surprises.

-## Ensuring data is loaded at render-time
+## Ensure data is loaded at render-time

 You can use the `{{assert-must-preload}}` component to throw a dev-time warning if a template is rendered without all of its requisite data.
 This can help you avoid FOUC and the `n+1` query bug.